As companies seek to hire the best talent, they are also seeking to retain that employee

 If you would like to receive a copy of our most recent Thrive Flexible Matching webinar for employers, please simply request the information on our Contact Us page.

 This information was developed as a general guide to educate plan sponsors but is not intended as authoritative guidance or tax or legal advice.
 Each plan has unique requirements, and you should consult your attorney or tax advisor for guidance on your specific situation.
-Thrive Flexible Matching and FOCUS4Financial and LPL Financial are separate, non-affiliated entities.
+Thrive Flexible Matching and FOCUS4Financial are separate, non-affiliated entities.